10 Principles of Stoicism

 Rule 6: Remember Your Mortality (Create Urgency, Not Fear)

-The point: Death awareness isn't morbid—it's motivating.
-When you remember life is limited, you stop wasting time on trivial drama.
+The point: Remembering that life is finite helps you stop wasting time on trivial drama.

-Daily practice: Each morning, ask "If this were my last month, what would I focus on?"
-Then adjust your priorities accordingly.
+Daily practice: Ask “If this were my last month, what would I focus on?” and gently adjust your priorities.

 Rule 7: Guard Your Thoughts (Control Your Inner Voice)

-The truth: Your thoughts create your emotional reality.
-Change your thoughts, change your life.
+The truth: Your thoughts create much of your emotional reality.

-The practice: When negative thoughts arise, pause and ask "Is this thought helpful?" and "What's a more realistic perspective?"
+The practice: When negative stories appear, pause and ask “Is this helpful?” and “What is a more realistic perspective?”

 Epictetus explained: “It's not what happens to you, but how you react to it that matters.”